 Where To Get Thinly-Sliced Meat for Steak Rolls?

 Japanese grocery stores (as well as Korean and Chinese grocery stores) always carry thinly sliced beef and pork.
 We use these thinly sliced meats for hot pot and some main dishes.

 If you do not have access to the packaged sliced meat, you can always slice the meat on your own.

 My tutorial above is for pork and beef.
 If you prefer to use chicken, I suggest pounding the chicken breast so they’re super thin.

 Peel the carrot and cut into 2 inch thin sticks.

 In a small saucepan, put water that covers carrot and green beans.
 Bring to a boil.
 Once boiling, put carrots and cook for 1-2 minutes, then add green beans to cook another minute.
 Cooking time may vary depending on the amount and thickness of veggies.
 Drain well and set aside.

-- Place a slice of meat on the cutting board, and sprinkle salt and pepper.
-Then put green beans and carrots on one side of the meat and start rolling them up.
+Place a slice of meat on the cutting board, and sprinkle salt and pepper.
+Then put green beans and carrots on one end of the meat and start rolling them up.

 Combine all the ingredients for Teriyaki Sauce.

 In a frying pan, heat oil on medium high heat.
-When it’s hot, place the beef rolls gently with the seam line facing down.
+When it’s hot, place the steak rolls gently with the seam line facing down.
 Cook one side of steak rolls until it has nice char, then rotate to the next side.

 Once all sides have nice char on the meat, reduce the heat to medium and add sake.
 Cook covered till sake is evaporated.

-Add the Teriyaki sauce, and rotate the steak rolls so they are well coated with the sauce.
-Transfer the steak rolls from the frying pan to a plate.
+Add the Teriyaki sauce and rotate the steak rolls so they are evenly coated with the sauce.
+Transfer the steak rolls to a serving plate.